jruby/warbler/README.txt

 === Merb applications

-Merb applications are detected automatically, and the merb gem and its dependencies are packaged.
+Merb applications are detected automatically, and the merb-core gem and its dependencies are packaged.

 === Other Rack-based applications